 5 Products that cause ozone depletion

 Though the list of ODS is not exhaustive, some commonly used products have been identified that have a substantial effect on the atmospheric ozone layer.
-The 5 most commonly used products that make it to the list are:
+Compiled by Dr Prem Jagyasi, here is a list of 5 most commonly used products that are detrimental for the health of ozone layer: